louiseelena/ares-pro-plugin/readme.md

 ### Page Command

 This plugin references the default AresMUSH page command.
 If that is not installed, this won't work.
 Specifically, it uses the DND and page lock features.
-If a person is set DND or page locked, you cannot txt them!
+If a person is set DND or page locked, you cannot pro them!

 See additional setup instructions below.